-To view the services you can use with your Apple ID, see the Apple Support article Where can I use my Apple ID?
+To view the services you can use with your Apple ID, see the Apple Support article Where can I use my Apple ID?.

 All in one place.
 Manage everything related to your Apple ID in the same place.
-Open System Settings on your Mac mini-your Apple ID and Family Sharing settings are at the top of the sidebar.
-To sign in with Apple ID, if you haven't already, click "Sign in with your Apple ID" at the top of the sidebar.
+Open System Preferences on your MacBook Pro-your Apple ID and Family Sharing settings are at the top.

 Update account, security, and payment information.

-In System Settings, click your Apple ID in the sidebar, then select an item to review and update the information associated with your account.
+In System Preferences, click Apple ID, then select an item in the sidebar to review and update the information associated with your account.

-Overview:

-Lets you know if your account is set up and working properly-if not, you see tips and notifications here.

-Name, Phone, Email:

-Update the name and contact information associated with your Apple ID.
-You can also manage Apple email newsletter subscriptions.

-Password & Security:

-Change your Apple ID password, turn on two-factor authentication

-- , add or remove trusted phone numbers, and generate verification codes to sign in to another device or iCloud.com - .
-You can also manage which apps and websites use "Sign in with Apple."
-See Use Sign in with Apple in the macOS User Guide.

-Payment & Shipping:

-Manage the payment methods associated with your Apple ID, and your shipping address for purchases from the Apple Store.

-iCloud:

-Click iCloud, then choose which iCloud features you wish to turn on or off.
-When you turn on an iCloud feature, your content is stored in iCloud and not locally on your Mac, so you can access any content on any device with iCloud turned on and signed in with the same Apple ID.

-Media & Purchases:

-Manage the accounts linked to Apple Music, Apple Podcasts, Apple TV, and Apple Books; select purchasing settings; and manage your subscriptions.
+- Overview: The Overview pane lets you know if your account is set up and working properly-if not, you see tips and notifications here. - Name, Phone, Email: Update the name and contact information associated with your Apple ID.
+You can also manage Apple email newsletter subscriptions. - Password & Security: Change your Apple ID password, turn on two-factor authentication, add or remove trusted phone numbers, and generate verification codes to sign in to another device or iCloud.com.
+You can also manage which apps and websites use Sign in with Apple.
+See Use Sign in with Apple in the macOS User Guide. - Payment & Shipping: Manage the payment methods affiliated with your Apple ID, and your shipping address for purchases from the Apple Store. - iCloud: Select the checkbox next to an iCloud feature to turn the feature on.
+When you turn on an iCloud feature, your content is stored in iCloud and not locally on your Mac, so you can access any content on any device with iCloud turned on and signed in with the same Apple ID. - Media & Purchases: Manage the accounts linked to Apple Music, Apple Podcasts, Apple TV, and Apple Books; select purchasing settings; and manage your subscriptions.

 See all your devices.

-See all the devices linked to your Apple ID.
-You can verify that Find My [device

-) is turned on for each one (see Find My

-), see the status of iCloud Backup for an iOS or iPadOS device, or remove a device from your account if you no longer own it.
+At the bottom of the Apple ID sidebar, see all the devices linked to your Apple ID.
+You can verify that Find My [device] is turned on for each one (see Find My), see the status of iCloud Backup for an iOS or iPadOS device, or remove a device from your account if you no longer own it.